Spanish Americans: 2010

+2020

+In the most-recent 2020 census 978,978 people reported Spaniard, the tenth most common Hispanic group.

-Top 10 states with the largest "Spaniard" ancestry in the 2013 American Community Survey:
+The top 10 states with the largest population who identified their ethnic origins as "Spaniard" in the 2020 census.

-In 2013, an estimated 746,000 Hispanics of Spanish origin were living in the United States, making them the ninth largest Hispanic origin population residing in the United States.
-This number also includes people who self-identify as Hispanic of Spanish origin, such as those who immigrated or have family or ancestors who immigrated from Spain.
+In 2020, 866,356 people identified with "Spanish origin", making them the eleventh largest Hispanic group residing in the United States.
+This number includes people whose ancestors immigrated directly or indirectly from Spain.

 Political participation

 With the outbreak of the Spanish Civil War in 1936 a number of intellectual political refugees found asylum in the United States.
 Supporters of the overthrown Spanish Republic, which had received aid from the Soviet Union while under attack from Nationalist forces, were sometimes incorrectly identified with communism, but their arrival in the United States well before the "red scare" of the early 1950s spared them the worst excesses of McCarthyism.
 Until the end of the dictatorship in Spain in 1975 political exiles in the United States actively campaigned against the abuses of the Franco regime.